Épuration légale: Trials

 Between 1954 and 1960, the High Court judged prisoners who had been sentenced in absentia or had been taken prisoner.
 More than a decade having passed, the court showed more leniency.
-For example, the General resident of Morocco, Charles Noguès, had been sentenced in absentia to 20 years of forced labour on 28 November 1947 but his indignité nationale was immediately suspended on 26 October 1956.
+For example, the General resident of Morocco, Charles Noguès, had been sentenced in absentia to 20 years of forced labour on 28 November 1947 but his indignité nationale was suspended on 26 October 1956.